 About

-Lucrezia Milillo’s doctoral research aims to further our understanding of Andean khipus – colourful knotted cords used as writing in the Andes for fourteen centuries: before, during and after the Inka empire.
+Lucrezia Milillo holds a PhD in Social Anthropology.
+Her doctoral research aimed to further our understanding of Andean khipus – colourful knotted cords used as writing in the Andes for fourteen centuries: before, during and after the Inka empire.

-Using the practice theory framework to combine ethnographic fieldwork (Autumn 2022) with the study of khipus in museum collections, Lucrezia’s research will provide new insights into the significance of colour and materials used in the production of Andean khipus.
+Using the practice theory framework to combine ethnographic fieldwork in Peru with the study of khipus in museum collections in Europe and the US, Lucrezia’s research provides new insights into the significance of colour and materials used in the production of Andean khipus.

 • Lucrezia Milillo studying a khipu.
 The khipu is laying on a flat surface and she is approaching it with tweezers and magnifying glass.
 She is wearing a mask